chrede88/L1nkr/README.md

 2) Follow this link to the theme [template](https://github.com/Chrede88/L1nkrTemplate).
 3) Follow the installation instructions in the template repo.
 They are listed below for reference.

-### Template istallation instructions (Only for reference)
+### Template installation instructions (Only for reference)
 1) Use this template by pressing `Use this template`.
 2) Clone your version of the template to your local computer:
 ```shell
 git clone https://github.com/<username>/<reponame>
 ```
+3) Change the module name to match your github repo in `go.mod`.
-3) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the Configuration below.
+4) Modify `config/_default/hugo.yaml` and `config/_default/params.yaml` according to the Configuration below.
-4) In a terminal/commandline, move to the newly created folder using `cd`.
+5) In a terminal/commandline window, move to the newly created folder using `cd`.
-5) Build a local version of your site by executing `hugo server`.
-You can see the site by navigating to `localhost:1313` in a browser.
+6) Build a local version of your site by executing `hugo server`.
+You can see the site by navigating to `localhost:1313` (actual URL will be outputted in the CLI) in a browser.
-6) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
+7) Add a new image to the `assets/` folder, using the same name as you specified in `params.yaml`.
-7) Add a new `icon.png` file to update the favicon.
+8) Add a new `icon.png` file to update the favicon.
 The png file should be 512px by 512px in size.

 ---